top of page

 Register to Give Blood

-blood donors help me.jpg
+blood donors help me to fight sickle cell

 We need people from all communities to give blood to make sure there’s the right blood available for everyone to meet the needs of all patients.
 Most people can give blood if they are fit and healthy.